 - CONCENTRATED CLEANER: Concentrated formula that can be diluted for most jobs, delivering 40 gallons effective cleaning...

 Lysol Disinfectant Spray, Crisp Linen

-- Kills 99.9 percentage of viruses and bacteria*
+- Kills 99.9 percent of odor causing bacteria

-- Kills 99.9 percentage of odor causing bacteria*
+- Kills 99.9 percent of viruses and bacteria

 Avoid using chlorine bleach, which will stain the backpack’s fabric.
 Instead, try a pine oil cleaner or a disinfectant spray.
 Both of these are extremely effective yet will not damage the backpack’s fabric.

 Simply mix a solution of disinfectant and warm water.
 Then, using a sponge or cloth, wipe down the surface of the backpack.
 If you would rather, you can mix the disinfectant right into the washer.